Foodborne Pathogen Testing

 What are the "Big 4" foodborne pathogens?

 The four pathogens most commonly associated with foodborne illness and regulatory recalls are Salmonella, Listeria monocytogenes, E. coli O157:H7 (STEC), and Campylobacter.
-These are the primary targets for routine safety screening.
+These are the primary targets for routine foodborne pathogen testing.

 How do you test for bacterial toxins in food?